CobyPear/drupal-state-app-router/README.md

 Trying to figure some things out with the new app router an setting headers.
-This is a work in progress and is not up to my usual coding standards 😜
+This is a work in progress and is kinda messy, please bear with me 🐻

 ## What is this